vuejs/pinia/packages/docs/core-concepts/state.md

 <!-- TODO: disable this with `strictMode` -->

-Apart from directly changing a the store with `store.counter++`, you can also call the `$patch` method.
+Apart from directly mutating the store with `store.counter++`, you can also call the `$patch` method.
 It allows you to apply multiple changes at the same time with a partial `state` object:

 ```js
 store.$patch({